hemanthk92/IDD-Fa18-Lab2/README.md

 ## Part B. Writing to the LCD

 **a.
 What voltage level do you need to power your display?**
+The 5.5 Volt pin power the display.
+Thats because the 5.5V pin is connected to pins VSS to R on the board.

 **b.
 What voltage level do you need to power the display backlight?**
+The backlight is powered by 3.3 V. If we use +5V we may burn the background light.

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**
+I did not supply the 3.3V source to any power line.
+So my display was working but not my backlight.
+Once I connected the 3.3V source to the other power line, I was able to get the backlight.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**